matteodellamico/auto_correction/README.md

 Scripts for automatic correction
 ================================

-Documentation is pretty bad for now, but I guess it's better to release stuff right now and maybe make it better afterwards.
+Documentation is pretty basic for now; if you use this please contact me and I'll extend with whatever is needed.

 Renaming directories
 --------------------